clicon/clixon/example/README.md

 extension mechanism enables you to add application-specific operations.
 It works by adding user-defined callbacks for added netconf operations.
-It is possible to use the extension mechanism independent of the yang rpc construct, but it is recommended to use that, and the example includes such an example:
+It is possible to use the extension mechanism independent of the yang rpc construct, but it is recommended.
+The example includes an example:

 Example:
 ```